 Own retirement benefit.
 For widows who are of retirement age, the benefit that they could receive based on their own work history may be higher than the money that they receive from their deceased spouse's SSDI benefits.
 You can switch to your own retirement benefit as early as age 62.

-Caring for deceased spouse's child.
+Caring for the deceased spouse's child.
 If a widow is receiving benefits because they're caring for a child under 16 years old who receives SSDI benefits based on the deceased spouse's earnings record, the benefits to the widow will generally end when the child turns 16 years old.
-However, if the child is disabled and continues to be in the care of the widow and receive SSDI benefits based on the deceased parent's earnings record, the widow can continue to receive SSDI payments as well.
+However, if the child is disabled and continues to be in the care of the widow and receives SSDI benefits based on the deceased parent's earnings record, the widow can continue to receive SSDI payments as well.

 Working.
 If you work while collecting a widow's or widower's benefit, your monthly benefit may be reduced, depending on your age and your earned income.
 For more information, see our article on working and survivors benefits.